• Skip to primary navigation

 • Potatoes: Waxy potatoes are best, such as Yukon Gold potatoes, red potatoes, or new potatoes.

-• Flour: Rice flour is best but chickpea flour will work too but with a distinct in flavor.
+• Flour: Rice flour is best, but chickpea flour will work too, with a slightly different flavor profile.

 • Potato Starch: Corn starch also works well.